symfony/symfony-docs/reference/configuration/framework.rst

             ],
         ]);

-An ``X-Track`` entry in the ``headers`` option takes precedence over this option.
-See :ref:`Controlling Open and Click Tracking <mailer-tracking>` for more details and the list of supported transports.

-.. versionadded:: 8.2

-    The ``tracking`` option was introduced in Symfony 8.2.
+When several settings apply to the same email, the strongest one wins, in this
+order: the ``TrackingHeader`` added to the email, the ``X-Track`` entry of the :ref:`headers <mailer-headers>` option, this option and the setting of your provider account.

 transports
 ..........